50054-cdpa/notes/fp_scala_poly.md

 Given `v` is a Scala string value, `s"some_prefix ${v} some_suffix"` denotes a Scala string interpolation, which inserts `v`'s content into the "place holder" in the string `"some_prefix ${v} some_suffix"` where the
 `${v}` is the place holder.

-However this becomes hard to manage as we consider complex datatype.
+However this becomes hard to manage once we start to consider more complex datatype.

 ```scala
 enum Contact {